platformio/platformio-docs/core/userguide/lib/cmd_install.rst

     # (run it from a project root where is located "platformio.ini")
     platformio lib install [OPTIONS] [LIBRARY...]

-    # install dependencies for the specific project build environment
+    # install dependencies for the specific project environment
     # (run it from a project root where is located "platformio.ini")
     platformio lib -e myenv install [OPTIONS] [LIBRARY...] platformio lib -d /path/to/platformio/project -e myenv install [OPTIONS] [LIBRARY...]